 Wildlife Act Authority

-The Permit holder will ensure that any suitably qualified Ecologist holds an adequate Wildlife Act Authority for searching for, handling and releasing indigenous fauna.
+The Permit holder must hold an adequate Wildlife Act Authority for any activities associated with this Access Arrangement which involve the catching, holding, or release of wildlife.

+Advice Note: An adequate Wildlife Act Authority has been granted to the Permit holder at the same time as this Access Arrangement is granted pursuant to the provisions of the Fast-track Approvals Act 2024.

 Rehabilitation

-On completion of operations at any disturbed site, the Permit holder will undertake rehabilitation in accordance with the Vegetation Remediation Plan set out in the ELMP.
+On completion of operations at any disturbed site, the Permit holder will undertake rehabilitation in accordance with the Vegetation Remediation Plan set out in the ELMP-WUG.

-Rehabilitation activities pursuant to Condition 52 must include (as applicable):
+Rehabilitation activities pursuant to Condition 2.98 must include (as applicable):